Corp-T/ML-project/news classification/README.md

-# news classification with prachatai dataset
+# News classification using TensorFlow
-i use prachatai with 6k records to make it a small model
+Prachatai dataset from kaggle and I used Prachatai dataset with 6k records to make it a small model